-Passive acoustic monitoring was conducted in the Western Atlantic (WAT) from April 2016 to June 2017.
-High-frequency Acoustic Recording Packages (HARPs) were deployed at eight offshore locations: Heezen Canyon (site HZ) at 850 m depth, Oceanographer Canyon (site OC) at 1100 m depth, Nantucket Canyon (site NC) at 980 m depth, Babylon Canyon (site BC) at 1000 m depth, Wilmington Canyon (site WC) at 1000 m depth, Gulf Stream (site GS) at 953 m depth, Blake Plateau (site BP) at 945 m depth, and Blake Spur (site BS) at 1005 m depth.
+Passive acoustic monitoring was conducted in the Western Atlantic (WAT) from June 2017 to June 2018.
+High-frequency Acoustic Recording Packages (HARPs) were deployed at eight offshore locations: Heezen Canyon (HZ) at 1,100 m depth, Oceanographer Canyon (OC) at 800 m depth, Nantucket Canyon (NC) at 920 m depth, Babylon Canyon (BC) at 1,000 m depth, Wilmington Canyon (WC) at 1,000 m depth, Gulf Stream (GS) at 930 m depth, Blake Plateau (BP) at 940 m depth, and Blake Spur (BS) at 1,000 m depth.

 The HARPs recorded underwater sounds between 10 Hz and 100 kHz.
 Data analysis consisted of analyst scans of long-term spectral averages (LTSAs) and spectrograms, and automated computer algorithm detection when possible.
-One frequency band was analyzed for the ambient soundscape between 10-10,000 Hz.
-Two frequency bands were analyzed for marine mammal vocalizations and anthropogenic sounds: (1) Mid-frequency, between 10-5,000 Hz, and (2) High-frequency, between 1-100 kHz.
-No analysis was conducted for low frequency marine mammal vocalizations, such as those expected from mysticete whales.
+One frequency band was analyzed for the low-frequency ambient soundscape between 10 and 1,000 Hz.
+Two frequency bands were analyzed for marine mammal vocalizations and anthropogenic sounds: (1) Mid-frequency, between 10 and 5,000 Hz, and (2) High-frequency, between 1 and 100 kHz.
+For this report there was no analysis for low frequency marine mammal vocalizations, such as those expected from mysticete whales (this analysis was performed separately by NOAA NMFS Northeast Fisheries Science Center).